 Tabuchi notes that transportation is the largest source of emissions in each jurisdiction except Pennsylvania, accounting for 40 percent of the region's transportation emissions, according to the Energy Information Administration, nearly the same percentage as California, where transportation emissions have increased for the last five years, notwithstanding the fact that more than half of the nation's electric vehicles are registered in the Golden State.

-According to TCI's design process, a final memorandum of understanding, based on the draft [pdf] released on Dec.
-17, is "expected in the Spring of 2020, following additional public input and analysis.
+is "expected in the Spring of 2020, following additional public input and analysis.
 At that time each of the 12 TCI states and the District of Columbia will decide whether to sign the final MOU and participate in the regional program, which could be operational by 2022."

 “If designed well, this can be the most significant sub-national climate policy ever," Jordan Stutt, carbon programs director at the Acadia Center, a research and public interest group in New England that is pushing for cleaner energy, told the Times.
 Now it remains to be seen how many of the 13 jurisdictions adopt the plan.